abhibagul/Clean-Blog-Bootstrap-template-Blogger-Version/README.md

 # Clean-Blog-Bootsrtap-template-Blogger-Version

+<h2>The Theme can only be downloaded from : http://secure.blossomtheme.com/product/clean-blog-blogger-template/</h2>
 The bootstrap template created by https://twitter.com/SBootstrap has been converted into the blogger version by <a href="http://www.blossomtheme.com" title="Free & Premium High Quality Blogger Templates">Blossom Themes</a>.<br />
 <br/>
 <h2>Theme Details</h2>